openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _inlined_description: _

 This returns the ofColor representing the pixels at the x and y position passed in.

-***return:***
+Parameters:
+x x position of pixel
+y y position of pixel
-    This returns the ofColor representing the pixels at the x and y position passed in.
+Returns: The ofColor representing the pixels at the x and y position passed in.